reduce-algebra/reduce-algebra/common-lisp/README.md

 **This code is currently experimental!**

-The files in this directory are intended to build and run the current distributed version of REDUCE on ANSI Common Lisp.
+The files in this directory are intended to build and run recent versions of REDUCE on ANSI Common Lisp.
 Some details depend on the implementation of Common Lisp but I try to keep these to a minimum.
-At present, I support [Steel Bank Common Lisp](http://www.sbcl.org/) (SBCL), [CLISP](https://clisp.sourceforge.io/) and [Clozure Common Lisp](https://ccl.clozure.com/) (CCL) on MS Windows and Linux, where Linux means current or recent versions of Ubuntu and Fedora.
+At present, I support [Steel Bank Common Lisp](http://www.sbcl.org/) (SBCL), [CLISP](https://clisp.sourceforge.io/) and [Clozure Common Lisp](https://ccl.clozure.com/) (CCL) on MS Windows and Linux, where Linux means recent versions of Ubuntu and Fedora.
 I understand that REDUCE builds and runs on SBCL, CLISP and CCL on macOS, although I don't run macOS myself.
+The support for CCL is based on code provided by Marco Ferraris.

-I have built this revision using the latest version of SBCL (namely 2.5.8, released August 29, 2025) on both Windows 11 and Ubuntu 22.04.5 LTS (GNU/Linux 6.6.87.2-microsoft-standard-WSL2 x86_64).
-It runs simple test input correctly, and I am in the process of doing more careful testing.
+I have built this revision using recent versions of SBCL, namely 2.5.10 on Windows 11 and 2.5.8 on Ubuntu 22.04.5 LTS (GNU/Linux 6.6.87.2-microsoft-standard-WSL2 x86_64).
+It runs the standard REDUCE test files with correct output except for a few insignificant differences.
 (An older version of SBCL available by default on this version of Ubuntu seems not to work at all!)

-The support for CCL is based on code provided by Marco Ferraris.
-There is also some preliminary support for the Java-based [Armed Bear Common Lisp (ABCL)](https://abcl.org/) thanks to Rainer Schöpf, but it is not yet possible to preserve Lisp images so the ABCL version is not yet usable, and I am working on [Embeddable Common Lisp (ECL)](https://ecl.common-lisp.dev/).

 I recommend SBCL because in my experience it is the fastest and it is easy to install and set up.
 CLISP is slow, and CCL is tricky to set up (at least, on MS Windows).

 ## Building REDUCE

 I recommend that you use [Subversion](https://en.wikipedia.org/wiki/Apache_Subversion) (`svn`) to install and maintain a copy of the whole [REDUCE trunk](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/) and use the `common-lisp` sub-directory as your build directory.
-Then the build process should determine the REDUCE revision automatically; see also [Determining the REDUCE revision](#determining-the-reduce-revision).
+Then the build process should [determine the REDUCE revision](#determining-the-reduce-revision) automatically.

-You need to obtain, build (if necessary) and install the version(s) of Common Lisp that you intend to use (see links above), which is not part of this project.
+You need to obtain, build (if necessary) and install the version(s) of Common Lisp that you intend to use (see links above), support for which is not part of this project.
 Most are available as pre-built binary distributions.
-Possibly out-of-date versions of SBCL and CLISP on Linux should be available via a Linux package manager such as Synaptic (but not via a software installer for windowed applications).
+On Linux, possibly out-of-date versions of SBCL and CLISP should be available via a package manager such as Synaptic (but not via a software installer for windowed applications).
 To use CCL you need to create a command called either `ccl` or `ccl64`, as explained in the CCL documentation.
 The build and run scripts use whichever is available, preferring `ccl64`.
 I have only tested 64-bit CCL and I call the command to run it `ccl`.
-The build and run scripts expect to find the commands `sbcl`, `clisp`, `ccl` and/or `ccl64` on your search path.
+The build and run scripts expect to find the commands `sbcl`, `clisp`, `ccl` and/or `ccl64` on your command search path.

-You need to use a minimal Unix-like environment including **fairly recent** versions of `bash` and `grep`; on MS Windows I use [Cygwin](https://cygwin.com/).
+You need to use a minimal Unix-like environment including [**fairly recent** versions of `bash`](#required-version-of-bash) and `grep`; on MS Windows I use [Cygwin](https://cygwin.com/).
 (The `grep` command is used only for reporting an error summary, which could be commented out without affecting the build process.)

 Run the build script by executing the `bash` command